VandVAIProducts/VandVAIProducts.github.io/intro-to-supervised-ml.md

 <img src="/assets/img/testing-set.png" alt="Predicted Labels on Test Set" style="width: 100%; max-width: 600px; display: block;">
 <span style="font-size:x-small; text-align:center; margin-left:0em;">**Fig. 3** Predicted Labels on Test Set</span>

 In fact, we can visualize the decision boundary learned by the model to separate the points inside and outside the target region.
-The decision boundary is the line that separates the two classes in the feature space.
+The decision boundary is the line that separates the two classes in the input/feature space.

 <img src="/assets/img/decision-boundary.png" alt="Decision Boundary" style="width: 100%; max-width: 600px; display: block;">
 <span style="font-size:x-small; text-align:center; margin-left:0em;">**Fig. 4** Decision Boundary</span>

-The decision boundary is learned by the model during training based on the patterns in the data.
-The model learns to classify points based on their features (latitude, longitude) and predict whether they are inside or outside the target region.
 To make predictions on new, unseen data, the model simply calculate the output based on the learned parameters and the input features and if the output is greater than 0.5, the model predicts the point is inside the target region, otherwise outside.

 ### Summary